voronianski/jquery.avgrund.js/README.md

 ## Usage

-You can simply init Avgrund with one line:will open popin on element's mouseoverwill open popin on elemwill open popin on element's mouseoverent's mouseover
+You can simply init Avgrund with one line:

 ```javascript
 $('element').avgrund();